swissquote/crafty/packages/crafty-preset-jest/README.md

 module.exports = {
   /**
-   * Represents the extension point for rollup configuration
+   * Represents the extension point for Jest configuration
    * @param {Crafty} crafty - The instance of Crafty.
    * @param {Object} options - The Jest configuration object */